Helen E. Haines: Career

 Haines continued to write widely and to advocate for libraries to feature modern fiction and a broad collection.
 Her career, however, became mired in controversy when she published a second edition of Living with Books in 1950.
 Initial reviewers were positive about this edition, which was explicit in its opposition to censorship.

 In the popular press, however, Haines was denounced as pro-Soviet because of her strong advocacy of the aforementioned intellectual freedom and her openness to works considered controversial.
 As Haines was largely undefended by others in the profession, she withdrew into retirement.

 She received the Joseph W. Lippincott Award in 1951 but ceased publishing.
-In 1951 she was awarded Honorary Membership in the American Library Association.
+In 1951 she was awarded American Library Association Honorary Membership.
 She died in 1961.

 Personal life

 She lived in Brooklyn, New York, and moved to California in 1908.
 She lived at 1175 North Mentor Avenue, Pasadena, California.